peopleproject/people/doc/readme-qt.rst

 Alternatively, install Qt Creator and open the `people.pro` file.

-An executable named `hpeople` will be built.
+An executable named `people` will be built.

 You can install the binary with: